Position-dependent mass in strong quantum gravitational background fields

 The theory developed here can be easily extended to two and three dimensions.
 For example, when considering a square section of an infinite well, the corresponding wave function can be expressed as the product $\Psi_n(x,y)=\psi_n(x)\psi_n(y)$, where $ \psi_n(x)$ and $\psi_n(y)$ are the wave functions in the $x$ and $y$ directions, respectively.
-The probability density $\eta_n(x,y)$ of a particle moving in a two-dimensional box is shown in Figure \ref{figs} such as in (a): $ n_x = n_y = 1$, (b) $n_x = n_y = 2$, (c) for $n_x = n_y = 3$ and in (d) $n_x = n_y = 10$ where we have used $\tau = 0.1$ in all panels.
-Unlike the figure reported in \cite{14,16}, here it can be seen that for first three lower states the probability to find a particle is practically the same everywhere in the square well and this probability strongly increases with the quantum numbers.
-But for large quantum numbers $n_x = n_y = 10$, an asymmetric effect in the system can be seen especially along $y$-axis.
-This indicates that for large quantum numbers, the deformed parameter $\tau$ induces a more confinement of particle along this direction.
+The probability density $\rho_n(x,y)$ of a particle moving in a two-dimensional box is shown in Figure \ref{figs} such as in (a): $ n_x = n_y = 1$, (b) $n_x = n_y = 2$, (c) for $n_x = n_y = 3$ and in (d) $n_x = n_y = 10$ where we have used $\tau = 0.1$ in all panels.
+Evidently, as pointed out through the figure (\ref{figwav}), it can be seen that for the first three lower states the probability to find a particle is practically the same everywhere in the square well and this probability strongly increases with the quantum numbers.
+But, unlike the figure reported in \cite{25,27}, here for large quantum numbers $n_x = n_y = 10$, one observes a decrease of probability densities.